-6774 A two-fold paper screen painted in ink and colour on a gold ground with a tsuru (crane) in flight over cresting waves and with matsu (pine trees) in the distance.
+6779 A two-fold paper screen painted in ink and colour on a gold ground with two tsuru (cranes) in flight over a sandbank emerging from cresting waves.
+Mist hangs over the water, obscuring the surrounding scenery.

 Japan 18th century Edo period